Skip to content

 The Forehand Press Slot

 This position is magic on the forehand.
-I call it “the press slot,” because it’s the moment your stroke’s final powerful muscle group – the chest – becomes the primary driver of your swing,...
+I call it “the press slot,” because it’s a dynamic position you reach by pressing with your pecs – the strong muscles in your chest.
+If you...

 Continue reading